en-coding/en-coding.github.io/about.md

 ## About me

-Eijy is a computational biologist
+Eijy is a computational biologist.

 Eijy was always interested in studying life and the mechanisms behind the orchestration of the natural functions of living beings.